game-factory-one/admob_flutter/README.md

   WidgetsFlutterBinding.ensureInitialized();
   // Initialize without device test ids.
   Admob.initialize();

   // Or add a list of test ids.
   // Admob.initialize(testDeviceIds: ['YOUR DEVICE ID']);

+  // Adjust the volume of video ads
+  // Admob.initialize(volume: 0.5); // Set volume to be half of current device volume

+  // Mute the audio of video ads
+  // Admob.initialize(muted: true);
 }
 ```